WalletScrutiny/WalletScrutinyCom/_android/com.spantom.jeroid.md

 ## Verdict

 The app seems to facilitate the trading of gift cards, represented in Naira.
-However, funds are withdrawable to the user's bank account in fiat.
-This app, **cannot send or receive bitcoins**.
+However, funds will be withdrawn to the user's bank account in fiat.
+This app is **not meant to hold your bitcoins.**